 Before the select committee submitted its report it wisely asked technical experts about the foundation's stability.
-Norton P. Chipman, chairman of the committee, asked Major General Andrew A. Humphreys, the Army's Chief of Engineers, whether there was any reason to question

-Andrew A. Humphreys.
-Library of Congress. the stability of the monument's foundation.
+Norton P. Chipman, chairman of the committee, asked Major General Andrew A. Humphreys, the Army's Chief of Engineers, whether there was any reason to question the stability of the monument's foundation.
 Chipman wondered if the foundation had shifted or settled since Lieutenant Ives had tested it in 1859 and asked Humphreys to have a competent engineer examine the foundation.
-Chipman also requested estimates of the costs to complete the monument and build a plain but suitable base instead of a pantheon.
+Chipman also requested estimates of the costs to complete the monument and build a plain but suitable base instead of a pantheon.4